JimCui0508/3D-colon-segmentation-project/README.md

 Computational conformal geometry algorithm is used to annotate the data, and then supervised model training is used to solve the problem of image annotation difficulty in medical image processing, and its effect is proved to be better than the traditional geometric segmentation method.

-This project was run in ubuntu18.04, NVIDIA GTX 2080Ti environment
+This project was run in ubuntu18.04, NVIDIA GTX 2080Ti environment.

 ## Requirements
 * Tensorflow-gpu == 1.14.0